adxsrc/lict/README.md

     ]

-The metadata `meta1` and `meta2` now are simply data nested in deeper metainer hierarchy.
+The metadata `meta1` and `meta2` now are simply data nested in deeper lict hierarchy.

-Alternatively, We are also free to use metainers for data and
+Alternatively, We are also free to use licts for data and metadata:
-metadata:

     hierarchical = [                                                        (4)
         data1,